How to identify signs of grazing

 Midsummer is the best time to look for signs of grazing.
+Everything from tooth marks to leftovers will help you to identify who was hungry.

 Rodents, rabbits, hares and horses have incisor teeth in the upper and lower jaws, so leave incisor tooth marks on both sides of the bite.